John Clarke (mariner): Transporting Pilgrims to Plymouth Colony

-When the Mayflower arrived in Cape Cod in December, 1620, John Clarke was along an expedition for a settlement spot using an assembled shallop.
+When the Mayflower arrived in Cape Cod in December, 1620, John Clarke was along on an expedition to find a settlement spot using an assembled shallop.
 The shallop was previously damaged from the Atlantic crossing storms and repaired.
 On December 8, the shallop's mast and rudder were broken off in a frigid winter storm.
 Using oars, Clarke and the crew rowed to an unidentified shore.

 John Clarke was the first to set foot on Clark's Island.
 Clarke returned with the crew to England in spring, 1621.

 Settling in Virginia

 Clarke might have been the father of Thomas Clark who arrived in Plymouth Colony in 1623.

 Clarke endeavoured to settle in Virginia, but died soon after arriving.